seknox/trasa/website/docs/services/index.md

 ## Creating a new Service
-You need to create a profile of SSH,RDP of HTTP service to start protecting them with TRASA.
+You need to create a profile of SSH, RDP, or HTTP service to start protecting them with TRASA.

-* Go to Services page and click "Create new service" button.
+* Go to the Services page and click the "Create new service" button.
 <img alt="create-a-service" src={('/img/docs/quickstart/create-new-service.png')} />
 * Give it a friendly name.
 * Choose service type.